dora-metrics/pelorus/docs/GettingStarted/configuration/PelorusExporters.md

     - Only applicable for development configuration, **do not use in production**
 - **Type:** string

-    Used to deploy exporter with the user built images or pre-built images mirrored in other than [quay.io](https://quay.io/) registry.
-If no tag is specified in the image name, [image_tag](#image_tag) is used.
+    Used to deploy exporter with the user built images or pre-built images hosted in non default container image registry.
+The container image URI may be with or without `:tag` suffix.
+If no tag suffix is specified in the URI, [image_tag](#image_tag) is used.

     Check [Development guide](../../Development.md) for more information.